deasalmaisnaini/WebAutomationTesting/README.md

 | 0.1.7 | Login Functionality | Negative      | Check for is un-successful with invalid credentials.
 It is unregistered username and password | 1.
 User has opened swag labs browser<br>2.
 User has navigated to the login page | 1.
 User enters username & password<br>2.
 User clicks on login button | - Username: standard<br>- Password: secret | 1.
 Showing symbol red x in the username field and password field<br>2.
 Showing Error message "Username and password do not match any user in this service"<br>3.
 Stay on the login page<br>4.
 The label and border in the username field and password field are red |
 | 0.2.1 | Logout Functionality | Positive    | Verify if logout is successful | 1.
 User has opened swag labs browser<br>2.
 User has logged in to swag labs | 1.
 User clicks on hamburger icon at top left corner<br>2.
 User clicks on logout button | | 1.
 User should be able to log out successfully |

+## :zap: Tools
+Write about how to use this project.

+###  :electric_plug: Installation
+- Steps on how to install this project, to use it.
+- Be very detailed here, For example, if you have tools which run on different operating systems, write installation steps for all of them.